Welcome and thanks for visiting...

 5) Adding Offense With The Mirror Drill

 Now that we’ve addressed all the teaching points of proper defensive stance in basketball as an individual, it’s time to add an offensive player with a ball.
-First, the offense will remain stationary as the defense follows the ball with their hands, then we will move this drill into a moving defensive slide pattern.
+First, the offense will remain stationary as the defense follows the ball with their hands, and then we will move this drill into a moving defensive slide pattern.
 By now, you should be able to recognize your players actively implementing the defensive fundamentals you have previously applied in your teaching and drills.
 The only addition we make is adding on the conditioning.
 It’s important for players at any age to defend when they are tired, so doing this drill for time and reps is recommended.

 *BONUS * How to close out on defense